What is a joint venture subsidiary?

 Joint venture subsidiary

-A joint venture subsidiary is one of various strategic options available for businesses seeking to enter new markets or expand their operations.
+A joint venture subsidiary is one of various strategic options available for businesses seeking to enter new markets or expand their operations, with over 5,000 such ventures having been launched worldwide in the past five years.
 Joint ventures and subsidiaries are separate concepts, but they may be combined to offer a unique set of advantages.
 Learning the difference between a subsidiary and a joint venture can ensure a better understanding of business operations.

 A joint venture is when two or more independent companies combine resources, expertise, and assets in order to enter into a new venture, project, or business objective.
-Known as “joint venture partners,” these companies share costs, risks, and profits, which are typically determined by their unique contributions.
-From accessing new markets to reducing financial and operational burdens, joint ventures present a range of benefits for all involved parties.
+Known as "joint venture partners," these companies share costs, risks, and profits, which are typically determined by their unique contributions.
+From accessing new markets to reducing financial and operational burdens, joint ventures present a range of benefits for all involved parties; in fact, the 100 largest JVs alone represent more than $350 billion in combined annual revenues.

 Joint venture vs. subsidiary